How Long Does it Take to Study For the GRE?

 • READING COMPREHENSION: 5 hours of prep per point increment

-• SENTENCE COMPLETION: 3 hours of prep per point increment
+• TEXT COMPLETION: 3 hours of prep per point increment

-• QUANTS: 4-6 hours of prep per point of increment
+• SENTENCE EQUIVALENCE: 4-6 hours of prep per point of increment

-1. No. of hours required: Once you are clear with all the points mentioned above, you will know the total number of hours you require to achieve your target.
+4. Number of hours required: The process mentioned above will give you an estimate of the total number of hours you would require to achieve your target GRE score.
 Roughly translated, this equates to 30-50 hours of studying for every 10 points.
-These number of hours do not include the ‘practice tests’ and ‘mock exams’ that you would have to write.
+This number of hours does not include practice tests and mock exams.

-2. No. of hours of possible input: Depending on whether you are a working professional, a parent, a student or are free, the number of hours that you can dedicate towards your preparation can vary greatly.
-While a working professional might be able to spare only an hour a day at times, someone who is free can put in at least 3 hours of work per day.
-This means that there will be a wide variation in the number of hours of ‘possible input’.
-This leads us to the formula:
+5. Number of hours of possible input: Depending on whether you are a working professional, a parent, a student or have other personal constraints, the number of hours that you can dedicate towards your preparation can vary greatly.

+Careful!
 Do not make the mistake of ‘over-studying’.
-Students tend to get excited about the prospect of writing the GRE initially and end up spending more time per day than they should, studying.
+Students tend to get excited about the prospect of writing the GRE initially and end up spending more time studying per day than they should.
 This can sometimes be counter-productive.
 Remember that your mind absorbs information better in parts.
 Distribute your preparation time equally between the Quants and the Verbal sections.

-Grasping ability varies tremendously, and it is only natural.
-You must understand how quickly you understand new subjects.
-This also depends on how strong your foundation is.
+Moreover, the human ability to grasp new ideas varies tremendously.
+You must understand and adapt your prep to how quickly you understand new concepts and their application.
+This also depends on how strong your foundation is in basic mathematics and language.

-At Jamboree, we advise students to take their examination at least 4-5 weeks prior to the submission deadline, so that students have time to give another attempt in case of a poor score.
+At Jamboree, we advise students to take their examination at least 4-5 weeks prior to the submission deadline, so that students have time to give another attempt in case of a technical problem, personal emergency, or poor score.

-5. GRE Study Schedules: GRE study schedules must be prepared in a systematic manner.
+8. GRE Study Schedules: GRE study schedules must be prepared in a systematic manner.
 Make sure that you have all the points mentioned above in your mind while making your study schedule.
-Adhering to this schedule will be the key to achieving your GOAL!
+Adhering to this schedule will be the key to achieving your target score and dream university!

 Keeping all the points that we have mentioned in mind; the GRE preparation will take around 4 weeks to 20 weeks.
-If you include the mock tests that you would need to take, the preparation time can go from a minimum of 6 weeks to a maximum of 24 weeks.
+If you include mock tests, the preparation time can go from a minimum of 6 weeks to a maximum of 24 weeks.

 We, at Jamboree, would love to help you streamline your preparation!
-ALL THE BEST!
+Get in touch with the leaders of test prep in India today.

 Test